Iteration 7: Blackbox Testing and Pattern Hunting

 Now, the library is available in your project, and you can use name completion, etc.

-3. If IntelliJ chokes completely and does not understand that it is a Java/Gradle project (as I experience sometimes), try 'rebooting' the project as outlined in my IntelliJ tutorial (Section "Panic Button").
+3. If IntelliJ chokes completely and does not understand that it is a Java/Gradle project (as I experience sometimes), try to 'Invalidate caches...' (in the File menu) in IntelliJ, or 'rebooting' the project as outlined in my IntelliJ tutorial (Section "Panic Button").

 Evaluation criteria